-How to Invest in China’s Shanghai Index
+How to Invest in the Chinese Stock Market

 For years, investors have been trying to capitalise on China’s economic boom.
 However, gaining access to the country's two stock exchanges, the Shanghai Stock Exchange and Shenzhen Stock Exchange is difficult for foreign investors.

 Fortunately, there are a variety of ways to gain exposure to the Chinese stock market.
 One way is to invest in the popular Shanghai Index, also known as the SSE Composite Index.
 Learn how to invest in this index and the pros and cons of investing in the Chinese stock market.

 What is the Shanghai Index

 The Shanghai Composite Index, also known as the Shanghai SSE index is a stock market index of all the stocks that are listed on the Shanghai Stock Exchange.
 The composite index lists both A shares and B shares - what’s the difference?

 - A-shares are publicly listed Chinese companies that trade on both the Shanghai Stock Exchange and the Shenzhen Stock Exchange - two of China’s main stock indexes.
 These shares are typically traded in Renminbi (Chinese Yuan).

 - Only residents of the People’s Republic of China, and investors under the Qualified Foreign Institutional Investor program or Stock Connect programs can trade these shares.

 - B-shares represent publicly listed Chinese companies listed on both stock exchanges with the stocks listed on the Shanghai Stock Exchange priced in US dollars and the stocks listed on the Shenzhen Stock Exchange priced in Hong Kong dollars.